Clinical Care at the UCSF Epilepsy Center

 This video demonstrates the electrode application and removal process during an ambulatory EEG.
 The process is the same for an EEG during an inpatient (in the hospital) stay in our Epilepsy Monitoring Unit.

-Our Patient Navigators can be reached at 415-353-2134 and will be happy to help you.
-All new referrals are fully reviewed so that if you have had prior workup at an outside facility some tests may not need to be repeated.
+Our staff will be happy to help you.
+All new referrals are fully reviewed so that if you have had prior workup at an outside facility some tests may not need to be repeated!
 Give us a call today to arrange an evaluation.

-Your primary care provider or neurologist can easily make a referral to UCSF:
+Your primary care provider or neurologist can easily make a referral to UCSF through this link:

 please see our information for providers